Andrejkf/solution_behavioral_cloning_p3t1/report.md

 ## Approach
 For this project, steps provided were followed as advised in the [rubric](https://review.udacity.com/#!/rubrics/432/view) .

-Disclaimer!: To solve this problem I was inspired on this paper
+Disclaimer!: To solve this problem I was inspired on [this paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf),

 ### Solution design process.